amrvignesh/wps3/readme.md

 ### Support
 If you have any questions or problems with the plugin, please open an issue on GitHub.

-### License
-The plugin is licensed under the GPL v2 or later license.

 ## Technical Documentation